skydonline/cs50/commerce/README.md

 Login/Register: Users are able to securely login and logout of the site.
 Their password is protected and secured through hashing.
 - New users can register for an account on the website

-Models: Your application should have at least three models in addition to the User model: one for auction listings, one for bids, and one for comments made on auction listings.
-It’s up to you to decide what fields each model should have, and what the types of those fields should be.
-You may have additional models if you would like.
+Models: Your application should have at least three models in addition to the User model: one for auction listings, one for bids, one for comments made on auction listings, one for categories of listings.

 Create Listing: Users should be able to visit a page to create a new listing.
 They should be able to specify a title for the listing, a text-based description, and what the starting bid should be.
 Users should also optionally be able to provide a URL for an image for the listing and/or a category (e.g. Fashion, Toys, Electronics, Home, etc.).

 Active Listings Page: The default route of your web application should let users view all of the currently active auction listings.
 For each active listing, this page should display (at minimum) the title, description, current price, and photo (if one exists for the listing).
+- If no photo is provided, a default "no image provided" image is displayed.

 Listing Page: Clicking on a listing should take users to a page specific to that listing.
 On that page, users should be able to view all details about the listing, including the current price for the listing.
 - If the user is signed in, the user should be able to add the item to their “Watchlist.”
 If the item is already on the watchlist, the user should be able to remove it.